 Inventory Reconciliation: CEAT has automated the process of Inventory Reconciliation in FY 2021-Through RPA CEAT has transformed 22.
+Inventory Reconciliation is the however with RPA time is reduced to insightful data for further decision

-Inventory Reconciliation is the process in FY 2020-21 material reconciliation, is automated in FY 2021-22.
+Material Reconciliation: A manual process in FY 2020-21 material reconciliation, is automated in FY 2021-22.
 Material Reconciliation basically confirms that the components derived at the end of a manufacturing process match with the input amount of material entered and used and if there are discrepancies or not.
 Such efficiencies have led to the better handing of materials and ensures process optimisation.